Tembeling Beach And Forest In Nusa Penida, Bali

 How To Get There

-Tembeling Beach is on the southwest side of Nusa Penida island.
+Tembeling beach and forest is on the southwest side of Nusa Penida island.

 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.